xiam/shooter-server/README.md

 ## shooter-server

-The `shooter-server` is a Go program that runs a universe for space ships that can shoot and destroy each other.
+`shooter-server` is a Go program that runs a universe for space ships that can shoot and destroy each other.

 It also accepts incoming websockets connections, assigns each connection its own ship, and lets the user control her ship.

 ## shooter-html5

-The [shooter-html5][2] repo is a HTML5 client that uses canvas, javascript and Websockets to render the game with instructions that arrive from the server.
+The [shooter-html5][2] repo is a HTML5 client that uses canvas, JavaScript and Websockets to display whatever is happening on `shooter-server`.

 ## How to run the server with vagrant?